KoljaB/stream2sentence/README.md

   - Ensures timely output even with long opening sentences.
   - Default: 15 words

+## Time based strategy
+Instead of a purely lexigraphical strategy, a time based strategy is available.
+A target tokens per second is input, and generate_sentences will yield the best available output (full sentence, or longest fragment) if it is approaching a "deadline" where what has been output would be slower than the input TTS target.
+If LLM is more than two full sentences ahead of the target it will output a sentence even if output is ahead of the "deadline"

+`from stream2sentence.stream2sentence_time_based import generate_sentences`

+### Parameters
+- `generator (Iterator[str])`
+  - A generator that yields chunks of text as a stream of characters.`

+- `lead_time: float = 1`
+  - amount of time in seconds to wait for the buffer to build for before returning values.

+- `target_tps: float = 4`
+  - the rate in tokens per second you want to use to calculate deadlines for output.
+  - Default is 4. (approximately the speed of human speech)

+- `min_output_length: int = 4`
+  - if available output has fewer words than this then wait, even if deadline has been reached

 ## Contributing

 Any Contributions you make are welcome and **greatly appreciated**.